|

 typically all aerobic forms of exercise with spurts of high intense

-aerobics like sprinting or running.
+activities like sprinting or running.
 During the sprint or run, the

-exercise becomes anaerobic.
+routine becomes anaerobic.

 Circuit training however focuses more on the anaerobic strength